dunstad/roboserver/readme.md

 what version of opencomputers and openos do we need?

-control+drag to split stacks
-hold alt to put the selector inside a block
+control or alt + drag to split stacks hold control or alt to put the selector inside a block

 place uses selected slot, not equip slot